godotengine/godot-docs/reference/core_types.rst

 String
 ------

 Godot also provides a String class.
-This class has a huge amoun of features, full Unicode support in all the functions (like case operations) and utf8 parsing/exracting, as well as helpers for conversion and visualization.
+This class has a huge amount of features, full Unicode support in all the functions (like case operations) and utf8 parsing/extracting, as well as helpers for conversion and visualization.

 References: